zhanjack822/Handwriting-to-char/README.md

 # Handwriting-to-char
 This neural network will be trained using the MNIST dataset of handwriting images.
-To test the efficacy of the trained AI, it will be shown images of Nav Brar's handwriting with the goal of being able to display the correct text.
+To test the efficacy of the trained AI, it will be tested with handwritten work volunteered from UW students.

 ## [License](https://github.com/zhanjack822/Handwriting-to-char/blob/master/LICENSE)
 [![License: GPL v3](https://img.shields.io/badge/License-GPLv3-blue.svg)](https://www.gnu.org/licenses/gpl-3.0)